MicrosoftDocs/minecraft-creator/creator/TestDocs/CommandBlocks.md

 ## Command Block Chains

-Command Blocks have multiple block types it can be set to.
+Command Blocks have multiple types it can be set to.
 A Command Block set to a Chain type means that it will execute its' command if the previous command block executed.
 You can connect multiple types of Command Blocks and chain them together to execute a series of logic.
 The next step in the gameplay loop is to check if the player is able to receive a reward.

 1. Place another command block next to the existing block.
 Make sure that the new block is placed in front of the direction that the arrow is pointing. <add image to show full chain>
 1. Click the **Use** button on the newly created block to open the Command Block GUI.